frequency-chain/frequency/designdocs/schema_v2.md

 }
 ```
 ### Expected PoV improvements
-This PoV improvement would not extrinsic weights in this pallet, but it would directly affect any
+This PoV improvement would not affect extrinsic weights in this pallet, but it would directly affect any
 pallet that is dependent on **Schemas** pallet.
 Some of these pallets are **Messages** and
 **Stateful-Storage**.
 After these changes we are expecting see to see around 30-60KiB decrease in PoV
 for `MaxEncodedLen` mode.